vishalreddy2323/MyDollarBot-BOTGo/docs/add.md

 - Miscellaneous

 The user can choose a category and add the amount they have spent to be stored in the expense tracker.
+The user has a choice to upload a receipt if they want to.

 # Location of Code for this Feature
 The code that implements this feature can be found [here](https://github.com/sak007/MyDollarBot-BOTGo/blob/main/code/add.py)